Ken's Labyrinth

 Ken's Labyrinth is a first-person shooter for MS-DOS published in 1993 by Epic MegaGames.
 It was programmed by Ken Silverman, who later designed the Build engine used for rendering in 3D Realms's Duke Nukem 3D (1996).
 Ken's Labyrinth consists of three episodes, the first of which was released as shareware.
 An earlier version was self-published by Silverman.
+In the game, the player assumes the role of a faceless person trying to rescue their dog, Sparky, from a labyrinth.

 Technology

 Ken's Labyrinth is graphically similar to id Software's Wolfenstein 3D in that the levels were designed using a grid-based plane, resulting in perpendicular walls and textureless floors and ceilings.
 Arguably its most astounding feature was the existence of interactive sprites and textures, like slot and vending machines.
 This move towards engines allowing greater interactivity was later elaborated upon by Silverman's Build engine.

 Ken's Labyrinth was released as freeware on November 16, 1999.
 Several different versions were released and are available for download from the official website.
 The source code followed on July 1, 2001.